jpuopolo67/proctor/README.md

 If Proctor does not find the configuration file in your home directory, it will attempt to use the current working directory.

-You can also specify a configuration file to use, per run, with the `config --file` switch, explained in the _Commands & Parameters_ section.

 ### Format
 The configuration file uses a simple INI format, consisting of one or more sections, each containing zero or more name-value pairs.
 For example: